SaharAvr/git-commitai-cli/README.md

 ## 🛠️ Configuration

-The API key is stored in `~/.git-commitai/config`.
+The API keys are stored in `~/.git-commitai/config`.
 You can edit this file manually if needed.

 ## 🤝 Contributing